A 3 Year Capital Campaign

 • Expanded opportunities for outreach.

-• that allow us to reach more people with the message that they, too, are welcome and valued at FUMCCV.
+• That allow us to reach more people with the message that they, too, are welcome and valued at FUMCCV.

 • Expanded worship opportunities.